CrisSherban/DualPerceptron/README.md

 *   ### Perceptron Class:
     *   In this implementation the Perceptron offers several methods for different use cases.
-        The Perceptron automatically creates or loads a Gram Matrix according to the given kernel.
+        The Perceptron constructor creates or loads a Gram Matrix according to the given kernel.
-        For example: to train and test on a given dataset one must create a Perceptron first, then use the method fit() and finally the method predict_set() as follows:
+        Let's explore an example of usage: to train and test on a given dataset one must create a Perceptron first, then use the method `fit()` and finally the method `predict_set()` as follows:

         ```python
             clf = Perceptron.Perceptron(dataset_name, train_x, train_y,